Baron von Raschke: Professional wrestling career

 In 1986, he wrestled for the NWA's Jim Crockett Promotions where he reunited with former tag partner Paul Jones (who was now a manager) as part of Paul Jones' Army.
 He also filled in for the injured Krusher Khruschev, defending the NWA World Six-Man Tag Team Championship with Ivan and Nikita Koloff.
 Toward the end of his run there he turned "face" against Jones and teamed with Hector Guerrero defeating the Barbarian and Pez Whatley at Starrcade (1986).
 After teaming with Wahoo McDaniel at the 1987 Crockett Cup he left the National Wrestling Alliance.

 He had a brief stint in the World Wrestling Federation in 1988 as the manager for The Barbarian and The Warlord (The Powers of Pain) under the name of the "Baron", but was released shortly after his arrival.

 Raschke resurfaced in the AWA, returning to the ring to feud with Soldat Ustinov and Teijho Khan in late 1988.
 He then went on to captain "Baron's Blitzers" during the Team Challenge Series.
 When the AWA folded, Raschke continued to wrestle for independent promotions, primarily in the Minnesota area, retiring in 1995.

 Raschke also took part in one of the legends matches at WCW's inaugural Slamboree: A Legend's Reunion in 1993.
 He teamed with Ivan Koloff, losing to Thunderbolt Patterson and Brad Armstrong.

 His last match was a victory over David Lynch at Superstars of Wrestling in Princeton, West Virginia on February 10, 1996.

-In November 2021, Raschke made an appearance with All Elite Wrestling at its Full Gear pay-per-view.
+In November 2021, Raschke appeared with All Elite Wrestling at its Full Gear pay-per-view.
 He was in the crowd for the 10-man street fight between The Inner Circle and American Top Team and put the Iron Claw on Ethan Page.